Energy Storage State-of-Charge Market Model: Bidding with SoC Segment Market Model

-We utilize a dynamic programming bid design framework from our prior work~\cite{zheng2022comparing, xu2020operational} and apply it to the considered SoC-dependent storage model.
+We include a bidding model in this paper with a focus on benchmarking the performance of the proposed and existing storage market models in terms of system cost savings, price volatilities, and revenues.
+While market participants are free to use any approaches to design bids following the proposed market model, the bidding algorithm adopted in this paper is derived theoretically based on dynamic programming and is proven to provide optimal arbitrage decisions~\cite{zheng2022comparing, xu2020operational}.
+Thus, the comparison reasonably represents results in a competitive electricity market.

 We consider storage participants who design their bids using a profit-maximization price arbitrage model based on a set of price predictions $\lambda_t$.
-To handle the nonlinearities in the storage model, we approximate all storage parameters to depend on the storage SoC at the beginning of the time period.
+To handle the SoC dependencies in the storage model, we approximate all storage parameters to depend on the storage SoC at the beginning of the time period.
 The resulting dynamic programming arbitrage problem becomes

-where $Q_{t-1}$ is the maximized energy storage arbitrage profit dependent on the energy storage SoC at the end of the previous time period $e_{t-1}$ and $Q_t$ represents the opportunity value of the energy storage SoC $e_t$ at the end of time period $t$, hence the value-to-go function in dynamic programming.
-Note that here the storage discharge cost $c$, power ratings $D$ and $P$, and efficiencies $\eta\up{d}$ and $\eta\up{p}$ are all functions of $e_{t-1}$.
+where $Q_{t-1}$ is the maximized energy storage arbitrage profit dependent on the energy storage SoC at the end of the previous time period $e_{t-1}$. $Q_t$ represents the opportunity value of the energy storage SoC $e_t$ at the end of time period $t$, hence the value-to-go function in dynamic programming.
+Note that to model the dependencies of the physical parameters illustrated in Section~\ref{socdep}, here the storage discharge cost $c$, power ratings $D$ and $P$, and efficiencies $\eta\up{d}$ and $\eta\up{p}$ are all functions of $e_{t-1}$.
 Hence, in this dynamic programming formulation, we apply local linearization to assume the storage parameters are constant within a single time step.
-In this case, we can up-sample the time step, for example, instead of solving the problem using a market-clearing time frequency such as 5 minutes, we solve the problem at a 1-minute resolution so that we can obtain a more accurate local linearization to the nonlinear storage model.
+In this case, we can up-sample the time step; for example, instead of solving the problem using a market-clearing time frequency such as 5 minutes, we solve the problem at a 1-minute resolution to obtain a more accurate local linearization to the nonlinear storage model.

 We now design bids based on factoring the marginal discharge cost and charge value counting in both physical and opportunity costs

 Our prior work~\cite{xu2020operational} proposed an analytical algorithm that calculates $q_{t}$ recursively in reverse order.
 This algorithm uses the following equation to calculate the value $q_{t-1}$ to an SoC input $e$ based on the opportunity function from the next time period $q_t$ as